External Auditors Policy

 15. RECORD KEEPING

 LBGB Group’s Personnel must ensure that all expense claims relating to hospitality, gifts or expenses incurred to Business Associates and/or any person are submitted in accordance with the LBGB Group’s applicable policy and specifically record the reason for such expenditure.
-LBGB Group’s Personnel shall further ensure that all expense claims shall
+LBGB Group’s Personnel shall further ensure that all expense claims shall comply with the terms and conditions of this policy.

 16. REPORTING OF POLICY VIOLATION